 Ohio Revised Code 2307.74 provides that a product is defective in manufacturer or construction “if, when it left the control of its manufacturer, it deviated in a material way from the design specifications…or performance standards of the manufacturer, or from otherwise identical units manufactured to the same design specifications…or performance standards.”

 Erie’s expert could not attribute the cause of the fire to a specific defect within the space heater.
 However, Erie presented evidence that the origin of the fire was within the Sunbeam space heater in an area inaccessible to Erie’s insured, and that Erie’s insured had not altered the space heater.
 The Court ultimately concluded that a reasonable jury could find in favor of Erie based upon the circumstantial evidence.

-In light of this analysis, a claimant should keep in mind that it may have a products liability case even when damage to the product is too severe for the claimant to be able to pinpoint a specific defect within the product.
+In light of this analysis, a claimant should keep in mind that it may have a product liability case even when damage to the product is too severe for the claimant to be able to pinpoint a specific defect within the product.
 Claimants can present circumstantial evidence to establish that a product was defective.
-For this and other information, contact an attorney with our product liability subrogation practice.
+For this and other information, contact one of our subrogation attorneys.